suborbital/grav/README.md

 ![logo_transparent](https://user-images.githubusercontent.com/5942370/88551418-d623ea00-cff0-11ea-87d8-e9b94174aaa2.png)

-Grav is an embedded distributed messaging mesh for Go applications.
+Grav is an embedded distributed messaging library for Go applications.
 Grav allows interconnected components of your systems to communicate effectively in a reliable, asynchronous manner.
-HTTP and RPC are hard to scale well in modern distributed systems, but Grav is designed to be performant and resilient in various distributed environments.
+HTTP and RPC are hard to scale well in modern distributed systems, and Grav is designed to be performant and resilient in various distributed environments.

+Grav's main purpose is to act as a flexible abstraction that allows your application to discover and communicate using a variety of protocols without needing to re-write any code.

-Since Grav is embedded, it is instantiated as a `grav.Grav` object which your application code connects to in order to send and recieve messages.
-Grav connects to other nodes via **transport plugins** such as [gravwebsocket](./transport/gravwebsocket/README.md) which extends the Grav core to become a networked distributed messaging system.
+Since Grav is embedded, it is instantiated as a `grav.Grav` object which your application code uses to send and recieve messages.
+Messages can be sent in-process (such as between Goroutines), or to other nodes via **transport plugins** such as [Websocket](./transport/websocket/README.md) and [NATS](./transport/nats/README.md).
+Transport plugins extend the Grav core to become a networked distributed messaging system.
 Grav nodes can also be configured to automatically discover each other using **discovery plugins**.
-Grav does not require a centralized broker, and as such has some limitations, but for certain applications it is vastly simpler (and more extensible) than a centralized messaging system.
+Grav can operate as a decentralized mesh or integrate with centralized streaming platforms, making it extremely flexible.

 ## Documentation
 Full documentation can be found on the [Grav docs site](https://grav.suborbital.dev).